balaji303/STM32F446RE/docs/Bootloader.md

   1. Clocl
 1. We need to check the status of USER Button, if pressed
   1. YES,Then read the data from the UART (Continue in Bootloader mode)
-  1. No, Then jump to the application  ( Handover the control to application mode)
+  1. No, Then jump to the application  ( Handover the control to application mode make sure vector table is allocated)

 ## VTOR